The Titan submersible imploded, killing all 5 on board, the US Coast Guard says

 “Even the most reliable technology can fail, and therefore accidents will happen.
 With the growth in deep-sea tourism, we must expect more incidents like this.”

-Associated Press writers Jon Gambrell in Dubai, United Arab Emirates; Ben Finley in Norfolk, Virginia; Frank Jordans in Berlin; Danica Kirka in London; and John Leicester in Paris contributed to this report.
+Associated Press writers Lolita C. Baldor in Washington, Jon Gambrell in Dubai, United Arab Emirates; Ben Finley in Norfolk, Virginia; Frank Jordans in Berlin; Danica Kirka in London; and John Leicester in Paris contributed to this report.

 Credit: AP